 Use the TEST command to "debug" a program, that is to test a program for proper execution and to locate any programming errors.
-To use the TEST command and subcommands, you should be familiar with the basic assembler language.
-For best results, the program to be tested should be written in basic assembler language.
+To use the TEST command and subcommands, you should be familiar with the basic assembler language and the addressing conventions described in Appendix B. For best results, the program to be tested should be written in basic assembler language.
 Also, in order to use the symbolic names feature of TEST, the program should have been assembled and link-edited with the TEST operands.
 For more detail on how to specify the TEST operands, refer to the ASM and/or to the LINK commands in this publication.